-- Plans clearly depicting every element of the building that is required to achieve a fire resistance level (FRL), have a resistance to the incipient spread of fire, be non-combustible, or be concrete or masonry. - Plans that identify the minimum required FRLs for each element required to be fire resisting. - Evidence to demonstrate that every element objectively meets the minimum required FRL, fire resistance, or non-combustibility requirements in accordance with the BCA. - Plans and specifications that depict and describe the specific construction of each building element in reasonable detail. - Construction details where walls and floors are not continuous including, construction joints, intersection of building elements, openings and the like. - · Details of proposed tested systems including relevant test reports (as relevant).
+- Plans clearly depicting every element in the building that is required to achieve a fire resistance level (FRL), have a resistance to the incipient spread of fire, be non-combustible, or be concrete or masonry. - Plans that identify the minimum required FRLs for each element required to be fire resisting. - Evidence to demonstrate that every element objectively meets the minimum required FRL, fire resistance, or non-combustibility requirements in accordance with the BCA. - Plans and specifications that depict and describe the specific construction of each building element in reasonable detail. - Construction details where walls and floors are not continuous including, construction joints, intersection of building elements, openings and the like. - Details of proposed tested systems including relevant test reports (as relevant). - · Plans depicting the fire compartmentation and bounding construction for the building.